 For dessert, they’ll have the classics: shoofly pie, pumpkin pie, apple pie, whoopie pies, and cookies.

-New Year’s Eve/Day – December 31st & January 1st
+New Year’s Eve/Day – December 31st and January 1st

 Surprising to some, the Amish also celebrate New Year’s Eve and New Year’s Day.
 But of course, it’s spent quite differently than the secular way of celebrating.
 There are no parties, watching the ball drop, or New Year’s resolutions.